everett-lee/VoteModes/README.md

 To this end, it pulls and processes the data on a monthly basis (using a cron expression), then updates a DynamoDB database which is then accessed by the K-modes app.

-The data for each vote (division in HoC terminology) is access using thee `votes` endpoint using a query expression that filters only those that occurred in the month.

-Unfortunately these votes do not contain the information the application is actually interested in - the votes of each individual MP - so the division ids returned for the month are the used to pull from the `vote` endpoint.
+The data for each vote (division in HoC terminology) is retrieved for the entire month `votes` endpoint.
+Unfortunately the resulting data does not contain the information the application is actually interested in - the votes of each individual MP - so the divisions ids are extracted and use to pull voting data from the `vote` endpoint.

 To improve application performance, this voting data is downloaded in parallel.

-One notable concern to handle cases where an MP is absent from a vote.
-This would result in missing data points and make processing each MP and their votes in an equivalent way difficult.
+One notable concern involved handling cases where an MP is absent from a vote.
+Including these would result in missing data points and make processing each MP and their votes in an equivalent way difficult.
 Rather than just counting 'for' and 'against' votes, I decided to resolve the above issue by adding a 'did not attend' category.